 - 5 Safe Travel Tips #4 – Use a lightweight backpack

 - 6 Safe Traveling Tips #6 – Don’t travel with expensive jewelry

-- 7 Safety Tips for Traveling #7 – Don’t accept drinks from strangers
+- 7 Tips for Safe Travel #7 – Don’t accept drinks from strangers

 - 8 Safety Tips for Travelers #8 – Be aware of your surroundings

 - 9 Top Travel Safety Tip #9 – Keep your ‘Americanism’ in check